-General Allocation
+General Allocation Targets

-There are three contractual service targets associated with CMSMs' and DSSABs' general allocation (excluding child care expansion plan and ELCC funding), which are a compilation of three expense categories and data elements related to fee subsidy, Ontario Works and Special Needs Resourcing (SNR).
-These targets are included in Schedule C of the 2020 service agreement amendments.
+There are three contractual service targets associated with CMSMs' and DSSABs' general allocation which are a compilation of three expense categories and data elements related to fee subsidy, Ontario Works and Special Needs Resourcing (SNR).
+These targets are provided in the 2021 Schedule C.